Towey DNA Genealogical Analysis

 - The accuracy of an individual’s saliva is only as precise as the size of the company’s DNA database.
 Greater accuracy is expected as each company’s DNA sub-group database is expanded.

-What are the types of DNA Tests
+Do you know the three types of DNA tests??

 DNA analysis is offered by several genealogical companies as advertised on TV.
 Though not mentioned in ads, they perform an autosomal DNA test and analysis.
 And may even offer yDNA and mtDNA analysis.